 An intensive course to learn, develop and practise your future skills.

-We have the pleasure to offer you a training and discovery of skill sets needed for contributing to the future.
-It is our experience that the questions and challenges of our time require new skills, which differ from the ones we currently use and in which we are trained and educated.
-Our present understanding and mastery of the world brought us to where we are today.
-The complex and complicated issues we work with in all spheres of life, require that we take a further, most necessary step in our development.
+We have the pleasure to invite you to learn and discover skillsets needed for contributing to the future.
+It is our experience that the questions and challenges of our time require new skills, that differ from the ones we currently use, are trained and educated in.
+Skills we all intrinsically have, though they are less and usually randomly trained and not consciously applied.
+Our present understanding and mastery of the world brought us to where we are; the complex and complicated issues we have to work with in all spheres of life, ask of us to take a step further in our development.

 I am an instrument, if tuned right can play with the future!

-The skills we have learned and mastered until now can only give us similar insights to those of the past, with the same kinds of results and problems.
-Our current knowledge, skills, awareness and intelligence would greatly benefit if they were transformed by the enhancements of our capacities.
-The course is henceforth an encounter with and a training of those enhanced capacities, enabling us to contribute to a systemic and sustainable future.
+The skills we have already mastered and use can only bring us similar insights with the same kind of results and problems.
+Our current knowledge, skills, awareness and intelligence would greatly benefit if they were transformed by the upgrading of our capacities.
+The course is both an encounter with and a training of those upgraded capacities, enabling us to contribute to a systemic and sustainable future.

 The course is comprised of the following themes:

-- Four fields of information and their types of data and skills.
+- Four fields of processing systemic information and their types of data and skills

 - Theory and background of the development of our skills in the course of history; the insights of groundbreaking philosophers and scientists.